 As legend states, St. Patrick drove all the snakes out of Ireland.
 The basis of this legend is that the origin of the snake as a pagan symbol.
 Therefore the tale of St. Patrick driving out the snakes can really be taken as a sign of driving out paganism from Ireland.
 Patrick (Maewyn Succat.) died in 493 AD.

 Actually the traditional dinner of Corned Beef and Cabbage is not an Irish tradition but an American tradition started by Irish immigrants.
 The local meat in Ireland in the 1700’s was pork served with potatoes.
 Find out here how pork and potatoes become corned beef and cabbage and why it is the go to dinner for St. Patrick’s Day.

 In 1925, “corned beef and cabbage” was voted to be the favorite dish of New York City.

-If you are celebrating in a restaurant or bar, please remember to drink responsibly.
+If you are celebrating, please drink responsibly.
 Make sure you have selected a designated driver before you party.
 Please Don’t Drink and Drive.

 Happy St. Patrick’s Day

-America loves their football and this Sunday, February 5th, 2017 is the biggest game of the year, the Super Bowl.
-The New England Patriots and the Atlanta Falcons will play at the NRG Stadium in Houston Texas.
-If you cannot be there in person you can enjoy the game on Fox channel (see other options here) and kick off is at 6:30 pm ET.
+On Sunday, February 2nd, 2020 is the biggest game of the year for football fans, the Super Bowl.
+The San Francisco 49ers and the Kansas City Chiefs will play at Hard Rock Stadium, Miami Gardens, FL.
+If you cannot be there in person you can enjoy the game on the Fox channel (see other options here for streaming) and kick off is at 6:30 pm ET.

 Where there is a football game there must be great food!
-For Super Bowl 51 we have searched for the best appetizers and yummy dishes you can conger up.
+For Super Bowl LlV (54) we have searched for the best appetizers, desserts and yummy dishes you can conger up.
 The first on our list is a long time favorite Buffalo Chicken Wings…

 Buffalo Chicken Wings – Make them as mild or hot as you like.